gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-1.0-specification.md

 - `org.gradle.usage` indicates the purpose of the variant.
 See the `org.gradle.api.attributes.Usage` class for more details.
 Value must be a string.
 - `org.gradle.status` indicates the kind of release: one of `release` or `integration`.
 - `org.gradle.component.category` indicates the type of component (library or platform).
 This attribute is mostly used to disambiguate Maven POM files derived either as a platform or a library.
 Value must be a string.

-#### Java Ecosystem specific attributes

 - `org.gradle.dependency.bundling` indicates how dependencies of the variant are bundled.
 Either externally, embedded or shadowed.
-See the `org.gradle.api.attributes.java.Bundling` for more details.
+See the `org.gradle.api.attributes.Bundling` for more details.
 Value must be a string.

+#### Java Ecosystem specific attributes

+- `org.gradle.jvm.version` indicated the minimal target JVM version of a library.
+For example is built for java 8, its minimal target is `8`.
+If it's a multi-release jar for Java 9, 10 and 11, it's minimal target is `9`.
+Value must be an integer corresponding to the Java version.

 #### Native ecosystem specific attributes